 21 Human Foods That Are Toxic to Dogs

-I’ll admit it; I give my dog scraps from the table.
-And I’m certainly not alone.
-But when it comes to giving our dogs human food it’s important to remember that some of them are highly toxic, and some can cause life threatening complications.
+I admit it, I give my dog scraps from the table.
+But when it comes to giving my dogs human food it’s important to remember that some foods are toxic to our dogs and can cause life threatening complications.

-Since I give my dog people food from time to time I lost count of how many times I’ve had to look up which foods are bad for dogs years ago.
-So for convenience I’ve made a handy little list of the major ones to avoid.
+Since I give my dog people food from time to time I’ve lost count of how many times I’ve had to look up which foods are good or bad for dogs years ago.
+So for convenience I’ve made a handy little list of the major foods to avoid feeding your dog.
 Here’s 21 human foods that are toxic to dogs.